 How to Combat Oily Skin

 Oily skin can be difficult to control.
 Hormones determine how much oil your skin produces, meaning there isn’t much you can do to change the fact that you have oily skin.
-In fact, it may be hereditary.
+In fact, your skin type may be hereditary.
 The good news is that while you can’t change your skin type, we can provide you with a guide on how to manage oily skin.
 Try these steps for shine-free healthy skin every single day.

 How to Know if You Have Oily Skin